Dowell-Lab/Bidirectional-Flow/README.md

     Analysis Options:
         --gene_count                   Run featureCounts to obtain stranded and unstranded gene counts over an annotation.
+        --bidir_count                  Run featureCounts to obtain stranded and unstranded read counts over an SAF annotation, such as for Tfit- and/or dREG-derived bidirectionals
         --fstitch                      Run FStitch.
 If used, you must also specify FS_path and FS_train params.
         --tfit                         Run Tfit bidir and full model.
 If used, you must also specify the Tfit_path parameter.
         --tfit_prelim                  Run Tfit bidir.
 If used, you must also specify the Tfit_path parameter.
 Not compatible with --prelim_files flag.